groupdocs-conversion/GroupDocs.Conversion-Docs/java/getting-started/installation.md

 ## Install using Maven

 All Java packages are hosted at [GroupDocs Artifact Repository](https://repository.groupdocs.com/).
-You can easily reference GroupDocs.Conversion for Java API directly in your Maven project using following steps.
+You can easily reference GroupDocs.Conversion for Java API directly in your Maven project using the following steps.

 ### Add GroupDocs Artifact Repository

-First, you need to specify repository configuration/location in your Maven `pom.xml` as follows:
+First, you need to specify the repository configuration/location in your Maven `pom.xml` file as follows:

 {{< tabs "example1">}}
 {{< tab "pom.xml" >}}